ravendano014/Node-JS-passwordless-auth-via-email/README.md

 ## Features/user stories:
 - Register a new account
+- Request a login code
-- Login and receive a JWT
+- Login with a login code
 - Sign out of all sessions (revokes JWTs)
-- Change password while signed in
-- Forgot password (send a reset link)
-- Reset password (with a reset link)
 - `verifyToken` for making sure a user is logged in

 ## Environment variables to set: